zanthor/OG-RaidHelper/README.md

 - Click an encounter name to load its configuration in the right panels
 - Right-click raids or encounters to rename/delete them

-**Middle Panel: Player Pool Management**
+**Middle Panel: Role Management**
-- Shows available players for each role required by the encounter
+- Shows player slots needing to be assigned for the encounter.
-- Four default pools: Tanks, Healers, Melee, Ranged (customizable via Pool Defaults)
-- **Pool Defaults Button** (top-left) - Configure default players for all encounters
-  - Includes search/filter box to quickly find players in large guild rosters
-- Add players by typing names (comma-separated) or using the guild roster
-- Role filter dropdown to show only players of specific roles
-- Drag players from guild list to pool, or from pool to assignments
+- Drag players from guild list to assignment slots, right click to clear.

-**Right Panel: Encounter Configuration**
-- **Roles Tab** - Design the encounter's role structure
-- **Assignments Tab** - Assign specific players to roles
+- Drag players from one slot to another as needed.
-- **Announcements Tab** - Create automated announcements with [tag support](#announcement-tags)
+- **Announcements Panel** - Create automated announcements with [tag support](#announcement-tags)

+**Right Panel: Roster**
+- **Players Filter** - Filter to a specific role or all players.
+- - Players in Raid are shown based off their role in the RolesUI.
+- - Players from the Guild Roster are sorted into online and offline and filtered by what roles they can possibly fill.

 #### Creating an Encounter